deviceplug/btleplug/README.md

 }
 ```

-Above use is just waits for 2 seconds to see whatever device it can discover.
+Above code use is just waits for 2 seconds to see whatever device it can discover.
 This code example shows how to use event-driven discovery:

 ```rust
 let (event_sender, event_receiver) = channel(256);